-independent verification "could result in grave harm to the program['s] credibility and momentum."162
+independent verification "could result in grave harm to the program['s] credibility and momentum."
+162

-54. Based on the record and available data concerning enrollment in schools and school districts participating in the CEP, we are persuaded that the benefits of allowing enrollment in the Affordable Connectivity Program based on a household member's enrollment in a CEP school or school district continue to outweigh the risks of being potentially overinclusive.
-The record indicates that allowing ACP enrollment based on a household member's enrollment in a CEP school or school district targets low-income households and poses a small risk of opening the program to households that would not individually qualify for free or reduced price school meals.163 We are also persuaded that it would be difficult for households with a student enrolled in a CEP school or school district to demonstrate independent verification under the school lunch and breakfast program criteria because they do not individually complete an application for those benefits.

-55. The Commission takes seriously its obligation to prevent waste, fraud, and abuse in the Affordable Connectivity Program.
-In November 2021, the Bureau adopted additional documentation requirements for enrollment based on attendance at a CEP school or school district as an additional safeguard against potential waste, fraud and abuse in response to USAC's program integrity reviews and an FCC Office of Inspector General advisory.164 Under these requirements, households seeking to enroll based on the CEP are required to identify the CEP school and provide documentation demonstrating that a member of the household attends the identified CEP school.165 We acknowledge that some commenters raise concerns that requiring this additional documentation could make it harder for households to apply based on enrollment in a CEP school or school district.166 However, we adopt this documentation requirement and find it is an important program integrity measure, and the benefits of this requirement outweigh any potential additional burden on households seeking to enroll in the Affordable Connectivity Program.167 As a result, we also decline to require households that apply for the Affordable Connectivity Program based on a household member's enrollment in a CEP school or school district to demonstrate that they would individually qualify for free or reduced price school meals.168 We also make clear that households seeking to qualify based on a child or dependent's attendance at a CEP school should also
+- 54. Based on the record and available data concerning enrollment in schools and school districts participating in the CEP, we are persuaded that the benefits of allowing enrollment in the Affordable Connectivity Program based on a household member's enrollment in a CEP school or school district continue to outweigh the risks of being potentially overinclusive.
+The record indicates that allowing ACP enrollment based on a household member's enrollment in a CEP school or school district targets low-income households and poses a small risk of opening the program to households that would not individually qualify for free or reduced price school meals.
+We are also persuaded that it would be difficult for households with a student enrolled in a CEP school or school district to demonstrate independent verification under the school lunch and breakfast program criteria because they do not individually complete an application for those benefits. - Affordable Connectivity Program.
+In November 2021, the Bureau adopted additional documentation requirements for enrollment based on attendance at a CEP school or school district as an additional safeguard against potential waste, fraud and abuse in response to USAC's program integrity reviews and an FCC Office of Inspector General advisory.
+Honder these requirements, households seeking to enroll based on the CEP are required to identify the CEP school and provide documentation demonstrating that a member of the household attends the identified CEP school.
+Hose acknowledge that some commenters raise concerns that requiring this additional documentation could make it harder for households to apply based on enrollment in a CEP school or school district.
+However, we adopt this documentation requirement and find it is an important program integrity measure, and the benefits of this requirement outweigh any potential additional burden on households seeking to enroll in the Affordable Connectivity Program.
+As a result, we also decline to require households that apply for the Affordable Connectivity Program based on a household member's enrollment in a CEP school or school district to demonstrate that they would individually qualify for free or reduced price school meals.
+We also make clear that households seeking to qualify based on a child or dependent's attendance at a CEP school should also